 “From Oshodi, enter bus to Ijora, alight at 7up and locate the palace and locate the address.
-I have verified the address and found to be correct,” he falsely declared on the court papers and signed off.
+I have verified the address and found to be correct,” he falsely declared on the court papers and signed on it.
 Sunkanmi never left the courtroom, neither did he visit the location.
-Everything he wrote on the court papers were fabrication off his imagination.
+Everything he wrote on the court papers were fabrication from his imagination.

 Courtrooms of Injustice